uas2030/uas2030.github.io/content/docs/suas2025/report-alts.md

 large turning radius at high speeds and complex mode transitions.
-Multirotors provided tight manoeuvrability, reliable payload deployment, and better compatibility with the competition's confined airspace, making them the optimal choice as shown in [@fig]:drone-config.
+Multirotors provided tight manoeuvrability, reliable payload deployment, and better compatibility with the competition's confined airspace, making them the optimal choice as shown in the following figure.

 <figure>